 After celebrating the centenary of female suffrage in 2018, an increased number of female artists have appeared in the exhibitions schedules of several art museums.
 Behind the scenes, researchers are also doing their part to redress the gender imbalance in the art world by uncovering the lives and identities of women forgotten by history.
 This was the case with the rediscovery of the Baroness d’Erlanger Album, which was fully catalogued and digitised last year.
 In researching this single artefact, curators at the gallery were able to piece together a holistic portrait of Baroness Catherine d’Erlanger (1874-1959): a fascinating female figure affectionately named La Fiamma (the flame) for her red hair and large-than-life personality.

 Born in France on 30 August 1874, Baroness Catherine d’Erlanger (née de Rochegude) prided herself on her aristocratic lineage, which she was able to trace back to the powerful Medici family in Renaissance Italy.
-Her ancestry would become more important during the Third Republic, when the Baroness and her husband were forced to emigrate to Great Britain after her father-in-law – Baron Frédéric Emile d’Erlanger (1832-1911) – bankrupted the family.
+Her ancestry would become more important during the Third Republic, when the Baroness and her husband emigrated to Great Britain.
 A photograph of the Baroness by Cecil Beaton (1904-1980) demonstrates the ways in which Renaissance imagery was used to solidify her noble status in British society [Fig. 1].
 She is regally portrayed in profile and eccentrically holds a large shell: an object that was emblematic of the Renaissance curiosity cabinet for being exotic, precious and above all, beautiful.
 The shell would eventually become the Baroness’ trademark: a symbol of her aristocratic lineage and her power in society as a famously beautiful woman.

 Once inaugurated into the upper echelons of British society, Baroness d’Erlanger became known for taking up-and-coming artists under her wing.
 In 1924, she organised an exhibition at the Alpine Club Gallery displaying paintings by Romaine Brooks (1874-1970), who subsequently painted a portrait of her in return [Fig. 2].
 Her interests also spanned across media.
 For instance, she was an early supporter of Sergei Diaghilev (1872 – 1929) and the Ballet Russes.
 The Baroness d’Erlanger Album even shows a painting she created of the young songwriter Vivian Ellis (1903 – 1996).